-The BD AffirmTM VPIII (BD Diagnostic Systems, Sparks, Maryland) is a test based on DNA probes, that detects the presence of Candida spp. (including C. albicans, C. glabrata, C. kefyr, C. krusei, C. parapsilosis, and C. tropicalis), T. vaginalis and Gardnerella spp., in vaginal samples, providing results in 45 minutes.77 The sampling is usually from the vaginal walls, but it has been suggested that if done from the speculum blades leftover the performance is similar.78 The reported sensitivity and specificity for Candida spp., are 69.4 to 82.76% and 98.80 to 100%, respectively.^{77,79.81} The sensitivity for BV has been reported to range between 75.9 and 96.2% and the specificity from 60.6 to >95%.^{27,77,81.83} While the specificity for trichomoniasis is also high, the sensitivity is lower (46.3-100%).^{77,79,84} One study comparing the AffirmTM VPIII with the BD MaxTM vaginal panel (Table 2.4) showed the latter to be more accurate: higher specificity for BV and more sensitive to Candida spp., without a decrease in specificity.77 It can be used in symptomatic women, along with pH and whiff test, for a better performance.42 unchanged in pregnant women86, another one, using self-collected vaginal swabs concluded that it had insufficient sensitivity for BV, candidiasis and trichomoniasis during pregnancy.87
+The BD AffirmTM VPIII (BD Diagnostic Systems, Sparks, Maryland) is a test based on DNA probes, that detects the presence of Candida spp. (including C. albicans, C. glabrata, C. kefyr, C. krusei, C. parapsilosis, and C. tropicalis), T. vaginalis and Gardnerella spp., in vaginal samples, providing results in 45 minutes.
+The sampling is usually from the vaginal walls, but it has been suggested that if done from the speculum blades leftover the performance is similar.
+The reported sensitivity and specificity for Candida spp., are 69.4 to 82.76% and 98.80 to 100%, respectively.77,79.81 The sensitivity for BV has been reported to range between 75.9 and 96.2% and the specificity from 60.6 to >95%.27,77,81.83 While the specificity for trichomoniasis is also high, the sensitivity is lower (46.3-100%).
+One study comparing the AffirmTM VPIII with the BD MaxTM vaginal panel (Table 2.4) showed the latter to be more accurate: higher specificity for BV and more sensitive to Candida spp., without a decrease in specificity.
+It can be used in symptomatic women, along with pH and whiff test, for a better performance.

-In the Affirm VPIII, the diagnosis of BV is based on the detection of Gardnerella spp. (being positive if the load is higher than 5×10^5 colony forming units [CFUs] per milliliter).
+In the AffirmTMVPIII, the diagnosis of BV is based on the detection of Gardnerella spp. (being positive if the load is higher than $5 \times 10^5$ colony forming units [CFUs] per milliliter).
 While targeting a single agent for the diagnosis of BV seems a strategy of limited interest, the results are reasonable.
-41,85

-While one study showed that the performance of the AffirmTM VPIII for the diagnosis of BV is
+While one study showed that the performance of the AffirmTM VPIII for the diagnosis of BV is unchanged in pregnant women, another one, using self-collected vaginal swabs concluded that it had insufficient sensitivity for BV, candidiasis and trichomoniasis during pregnancy.

-Besides the provided transport means, the use of the ESwabTM (Copan Diagnostics, Murrieta, CA) has also been validated as an option.88
+Besides the provided transport means, the use of the ESwabTM (Copan Diagnostics, Murrieta, CA) has also been validated as an option.

-Among a survey of members of the American College of Obstetricians and Gynecologists, performed in 2018, 25% noted using this test in their clinical practice.89
+Among a survey of members of the American College of Obstetricians and Gynecologists, performed in 2018, 25% noted using this test in their clinical practice.

 More recently, nucleic acid amplification tests (NAATs), including polymerase chain reaction (PCR) entered the market and are very promising approaches for the diagnosis and management of vaginitis.
-(Table 2.4) These have been acknowledged as the gold standard for the diagnosis of trichomoniasis for some years.42 Adding the possibility of using a molecular approach to test at once not only trichomoniasis, but also candidiasis and BV is of great interest.
-For T. vaginalis and Candida spp. the challenge was not that high (it was requested to identify one species or genus), in striking contrast with BV (a complex multibacterial condition, of which there is no specific marker).6 While correctly identifying bacteria or other microorganisms is an uncomplicated task for NAATs, defining BV through this technology is much more complex: it requires identifying and quantifying diverse BV associated bacteria, as well as lactobacilli, to evaluate their relative proportions.90
+(Table 2.4) These have been acknowledged as the gold standard for the diagnosis of trichomoniasis for some years.
+Adding the possibility of using a molecular approach to test at once not only trichomoniasis, but also candidiasis and BV is of great interest.
+For T. vaginalis and Candida spp. the challenge was not that high (it was requested to identify one species or genus), in striking contrast with BV (a complex multibacterial condition, of which there is no specific marker).
+While correctly identifying bacteria or other microorganisms is an uncomplicated task for NAATs, defining BV through this technology is much more complex: it requires identifying and quantifying diverse BV associated bacteria, as well as lactobacilli, to evaluate their relative proportions.

-There are several validated and commercially available tests for the isolated diagnosis of trichomoniasis (i.e. Xpert® TV, Aptima TV^{91, 92}) and BV (i.e. AllplexTM Bacterial Vaginosis assay, MDL OneSwab® BV Panel AmpliSens®).93-95
+There are several validated and commercially available tests for the isolated diagnosis of trichomoniasis (i.e. Xpert® TV, Aptima TV) and BV (i.e. AllplexTM Bacterial Vaginosis assay, MDL OneSwab® BV Panel AmpliSens®).93.95